pantor/inja/README.md

 // Objects
 render("{{ time/start }} to {{ time/end }}pm"); // "16 to 22pm"
 ```
 In general, the variables can be fetched using the [JSON Pointer](https://tools.ietf.org/html/rfc6901) syntax.
 For convenience, the leading `/` can be ommited.
 If no variable is found, valid JSON is printed directly, otherwise an error is thrown.

 ### Statements

-Statements can be written with the `(% ... %)` syntax.
-The most important statements are loops, conditions and file includes.All statements can be nested.
+Statements can be written with the `{% ... %}` syntax.
+The most important statements are loops, conditions and file includes.
+All statements can be nested.

 #### Loops